-With effect from October 1, 2022, ISPL has taken over the time and material agreements ("T&M Agreements") with Activate Interactive Pte.
+ISPL has time and material agreements ("T&M Agreements") with Activate Interactive Pte.
 Ltd. ("Activate") and Actxa Pte.
-Ltd. ("Actxa") from IMSB and PTIN to provide technical resources to Activate and Actxa for the purpose of developing software for Activate's and Actxa's customers and to perform certain pre-sales roles, on a time and material basis.
-The change is the management decision of Activate and Actxa.
+Ltd. ("Actxa") for the purpose of developing software for Activate's and Actxa's customers and to perform certain pre-sales roles, on a time and material basis.
 Activate and Actxa are currently 98% and 99% beneficially owned by Mr. Chin, respectively.
 At the same time, IMSB and PTIN have T&M agreements with ISPL, to provide technical resources to ISPL to support the software products and services business operations of ISPL.